ChaseTramel/second-life-scripts/Christmas-Magic-Scripts/README.md

-Looking to add a little magic to your Christmas experience?
-Look no further!
+I developed this in LSL for the game Second Life.
+It incorporates the following:

 - Christmas Magic Sparkle Hooves
 These produce magical Christmas sparkles when flying.
 The sparkles are different for hovering versus moving.
 There are four to attach one to each hoof.

 - Rudolf Blinking Red Nose
-This adds a red glow and red light to your nose, which can compliment a red skin color if you've followed the TWI Deer Rudolf Reindeer Shape & Style Card, also available from Littlepaws The light is steady when you're on the ground, blinks slowly when you're hovering, and blinks quickly when you're flying.
+This adds a red glow and red light to the avatar's nose.
+The light is steady when the avatar is on the ground, blinks slowly when the avatar is hovering, and blinks quickly when the avatar is flying.

 - Reindeer Sounds Generator
-This attaches to your chest to create sounds.
-It creates sleigh bell sounds when you're flying and hovering, but the hovering bells are slower and quieter than the active flying ones.
-It also produces reindeer walking sounds when you walk, and has replaced your bumper sounds with a quiet reindeer snort.
+This attaches to the avatar's chest to create sounds.
+It creates sleigh bell sounds when the avatar is flying and hovering, but the hovering bells are slower and quieter than the active flying ones.
+It also produces reindeer walking sounds when the avatar walks, and has replaced the avatar's bumper sounds with a quiet reindeer snort.

 https://github.com/ChaseTramel/second-life-scripts/assets/94766362/0437edc2-122c-4081-980b-4133db3d2f38